This article explains the steps one can take to turn on or off the performance detector feature in the Microsoft Edge browser.

 Turn on or off the performance detector in the Microsoft Edge browser

-As described above, if your device is under high member pressure and it’s slowing down your computer, Edge will proactively take steps to minimize resource usage on your device to keep it running smoothly using a performance detector.
+As described above, if your device is under high member pressure and it’s slowing down your computer, Edge will proactively take steps to minimize resource usage to keep it running smoothly using a performance detector.

 Here’s how to turn it on or off.